colbad2/LaunchList/README.md

 - periodically refetch images, incase they have changed, or been updated
 - previews for every view, working
 - add launchers to the dataset list
+- settings button to clear the image cache entirely, or images that are past a certain lifetime
+- home page stuff deep links to datasets (can't be done yet in SwiftUI)
 ### Bugs
 - some images aren't updating in rows when they finally load from cache
 - JSON can't be parsed with \" sequence in description strings"